warren-bank/fork-Xanado/README.md

 * Bonuses to be given for long words

 The following editions are included:
-* Scrabble, with tile sets for several languages
+* Scrabble, with tile sets for many languages
 * SuperScrabble (21x21 board)
 * Words with Friends
 * Lexulous